Well, it seems to be that time again.

-Well, the FIFA World Cup 2014 is apparently going to begin today.
-In case you didn't know, that's kind of a big deal in soccer.
+Time for me to rehash an old article.
+Time for the World Cup Bowl.
+Or something.
+The FIFA tournament has apparently been going and it’s apparently kind of a big deal in soccer.
 You know, soccer?
-It's that sport where you can't dribble the ball or pass it with your hands, exceptin' that you're the goalie.
-You can't pitch the ball either, but you do play on a pitch, aka the field.
-You are only allowed to kick the ball, but don't mistake it for kickball either.
-It's called soccer.
+It’s that sport where you can’t dribble the ball or pass it with your hands, exceptin’ that you’re the goalie.
+You can’t pitch the ball either, but you do play on a pitch, aka the field.
+You are only allowed to kick the ball, but don’t mistake it for kickball either.
+It’s like hockey without ice.
+It’s like field hockey without a stick.
+It’s called soccer.

 But in many countries, it’s called football.
 Spanish speaking nations may call it futbol.
 And “futbol” is derived from the English word “football”.